tiborsimon/simple-input-parser/README.md

     [params, flags] = simple_input_parser(flags, varargin);

     % if a value was parsed, it's corresponding field in the flags structure will be assigned to one
+    % unlike the previous flag mode, it is not necessary to truncate the varargin parameter to it's firts element
+    % the flag generation will work during other modes as well

     % further functionalities